yosbelms/getjs/readme.md

 })
 ```

-In ~14Kb (unminified and uncompressed) Aryn makes possible to consume previous paradigms to take advantage of the huge JavaScript ecosystem.
-It also brings CSP (Communicating Sequential Processes) to JavaScript as a programming idiom.
+In ~14Kb (unminified and uncompressed) Aryn makes possible to use libraries based on most used techniques such as callbacks, events, and Promises, to take advantage of the huge JavaScript ecosystem.
+It also brings CSP (Communicating Sequential Processes) to the JavaScript world.

 Examples of how Aryn allows you to reuse Prmise-based libraries such as jQuery: